-Can you tell me little more about your work, the inspiration behind it and it’s connection to Japan?
+Can you tell me a little more about your work and its connection to Japan?
+What inspires Edgar Takoyaki?

 I’ve been working on a series called Analog Japan Project.
 For the past few years, I have been photographing Japan using film cameras.
 I’m using a Mamiya C330 and a Nikon F3 for this project.
 I am also working with H-gallery (dabart.me).
 They are doing a documentary on my background, techniques, and photography.
 We’ll be filming for it in Japan in October, so looking forward to that.